American Arena League: 2020–2021: COVID-19 pandemic

-Return of the AAL (2026-future)
+Return of the AAL (2026–present)

-On September 12, 2026, the relaunched AAL welcomed two major league teams to their revival, the Columbus Lions and Wheeling Miners, who previously played in the National Arena League.
+On September 12, 2025, the relaunched AAL welcomed two former National Arena League teams to their revival; the Columbus Lions and Wheeling Miners.
 Both teams made their announcements on their social media platforms.
 On October 2, the defending AAL2 Champions Mississippi Wolfpack announced to move to the AAL.
+This was the very first year that the AAL will have a draft and was held at the Beck Center in Columbus, Georgia.
+Columbus easily took the title undefeated winning 11-0.